evrythng/evrythng-pubsub.js/README.md

 ## Testing

-Use the `test-app` and `test-node` directories to test this SDK in browser and Node, or run the Mocha test suite using a testable Trusted Application API Key:
+Use the `tests/browser` and `tests/node` directories to test this SDK in the browser or Node, or run the Mocha test suite using a testable Trusted Application API Key:

 ```
 export TRUSTED_API_KEY=a87s9j3h...